 The name implies what they are – drugs used in clubs.
 These are typically night clubs, rave parties and other music dance parties that last all night.
-Many times a lot of drugs are prevalent.
-These drugs are commonly:
+Many times. a lot of drugs are prevalent.
+These drugs are

 Ravers also use amphetamines, methamphetamine, cannabis, alcohol, and cocaine, but such use transcends involvement in the rave culture.
 Crack and heroin are not yet prominent in rave culture, but heroin use appears to be increasing among ravers in some jurisdictions.

-Not everyone who attends raves uses illegal drugs, and not everyone who uses illegal drugs attends raves, there is substantial evidence that rave attendance and certain patterns of drug use are closely linked.
+Not everyone who attends raves uses illegal club drugs, and not everyone who uses illegal club drugs attends raves.
+However, there is substantial evidence that rave attendance and certain patterns of drug use are closely linked.
 People who attend raves tend to have more drug experience than those who do not, and people who use the drugs associated with raves are more likely to attend raves.

 When drug testing for club drugs, it is important that correct drug test panels be ordered.
 Methamphetamine and hence ecstasy can be detected in standard DOT like five panel drug test configurations.
-This panel is also detecting marijuana, Cocaine, opiates (heroin) and PCP.
+This panel also detects marijuana, cocaine, opiates (heroin) and PCP.

-Testing for others such as GHB, Ketamine, Rohypnol and LSD are stand-alone specialty tests and are much more expensive.
+Testing for others such as GHB, ketamine, Rohypnol

 Gamma-hydroxybutyric acid (GHB)